Florida Uncontested Divorce Lawyer

-Steven D. Miller, P.A., the Florida uncontested divorce lawyer and family law firm, will represent you in your Florida family law matter to the extent you desire.
+Steven D. Miller, P.A. will represent you as your Florida family law attorney matters to the extent you desire.
 We will educate you about the issues in your situation, make recommendations and let you know how the process works.
 From there, it is up to you how to proceed.
 Make things simple – it’s a smart, smart thing to do!

 A contested Florida divorce will not initially include the marital settlement agreement, but it will be prepared when you reach an agreement with your spouse: usually at the court ordered settlement conference – mediation.
-As your cheap Florida family law attorney, that is what we do as your divorce lawyer.
+That is what we do as your divorce lawyer.

 No agreement?
 A Florida supreme court certified family law mediator may be able to help.
-Most are extremely thoughtful and work very hard to help you and your spouse resolve your Florida family law issues.
-We may even suggest that you and your spouse seek mediation BEFORE filing because the family law judge assigned to your case will order it if the case is filed without a marital settlement agreement.
-Do all you can to resolve case BEFORE filing petition for dissolution.
+Most are extremely thoughtful and work very hard to help you and your spouse resolve your Florida divorce issues.
+We may even suggest that you and your spouse seek mediation before filing because the family law judge assigned to your case will order it if the case is filed without a marital settlement agreement.
+Do all you can to resolve your case before filing petition for dissolution.

 Look, some folks rush into divorce quicker than “**it through a duck” so be sure it’s what you want.
 Do you want professional help to try and save your marriage?
 Many communities and social and religious organizations offer counseling services or you may wish to consult with your religious adviser.
 Don’t be hasty; it’s a big decision.